dylanvu/dylanvu.github.io/src/app/markdown/SkyNavigation.md

 Polaris (The North Star)
 Finally, meet Polaris.
 In my previous portfolio, I had a chatbot to help visitors navigate.
 Moving to this version, I evolved that chatbot into Polaris as a guiding star!
 It’s a thematic way to keep a feature I love building while helping you find your way.
 Polaris runs on Google Gemini.

+I think Polaris is the coolest part of the portfolio.
+It can guide you and I love the implementation of the FocusProvider to navigate the user around with a fancy animation and everything.